Titanium vs Stainless Steel: An In-Depth Comparison

 The Development of Stainless Steel

-Stainless steel’s development can be traced back to the early 20th century when Harry Brearley discovered a steel alloy that was resistant to corrosion.
+Stainless steel’s development can be traced back to the early 20th century when Harry Brearley discovered a steel alloy resistant to corrosion.
 Its development revolutionized several industries, making it a staple material for construction, cookware, and medical instruments.

 Key Milestones in the Use of Both Metals